Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/Class Features/Metamagic.md

 ---
 As your [[Aether Fatigue]] increases, so does your mastery over the arcane.
 This is a dangerous dance, many sorcerers loose eventually.

 As your AP increases you unlock the usage of the following Metamagic options.
-Using a metamagic on a spell has different AP increases based on the metamagic and the level of the spell.
+Using a metamagic on a spell increases your AP by 1

 | Current AP | Metamagic options                                            |